adaptdk/AH_showerbuddy/README.md

 # AH_showerbuddy
-Adapt Hackathon - proof of concept, when is the shower free
+Adapt Hackathon - proof of concept, when is the shower occupied.

 The goal of the project is to create a IoT device, coupled with a online service that will let out runners know when the shower is occupied.